steven-edwards/crookedbar-test2/content/pages/offer.md

 #### **Feb Half Term Offer**

-7 nights for £750!!
-That’s only £125pp for the week when six stay!!
-Or under £18pppn !!
+7 nights for £699!!
+That’s only £100pp for the week when six stay!!
+Or £14.29pppn !!
 Grab it while it’s still available!